soulteary/certs-maker/README.md

 └── lab.com.key
 ```

-If you prefer to use file configuration, you can use `docker-compose.yml` like this:
+For those who prefer file-based configuration, you can use a `docker-compose.yml` file like this:

 ```yaml
 version: '2'